lolmam/Phigros-Android-History/README.md

 ![Downloads](https://files.phigros.lolmam.top/badge)

 Welcome to the **Phigros Versions Archive**.
-This repository contains a list of (almost) every released version of the game Phigros, including version codes and some TapTap versions.
+This repository contains a list of (almost) every released Google Play version of the game Phigros, including version codes and some TapTap versions.

 Huge thanks to [SteveZMTstudios](https://github.com/SteveZMTstudios) and his [Phigros-history](https://github.com/SteveZMTstudios/Phigros-history) repository for the old and missing versions.